cilliagustin/projectportfolio3/README.md

 In both cases, the first two variables have 1 subtracted from them because they will be used as positions in a list, and lists are 0 indexed.
 These variables are returned and the start app function uses them as the row, column and value that will be entered in the puzzle.

+#### Solve sudoku function
+This function starts when the user enters "solve" on the run app function input.
+The first thing that happens is that the function creates a deep copy of the puzzle (a nested list) in order to not modify the original puzzle.
+After clearing the screen, a validation using the is puzzle valid happens.

+If the puzzle is valid (it has a correct solution), it will first print the sudoku entered and then it will print the solved version (using the style board function).
+After that, it will reset the sudoku and send the user back to the main menu.

+If the validation returns "False" then it will display a message to the user that the entered puzzle does not have a valid answer and it will send the user back to the run app function so they can check the values entered.

 ### Features Left to Implement
     have ideas on what you'd like to add in the future? add them here!! assessors LOVE seeing future concepts!